codebymatthew/codebymatthew/README.md

 My name is Matthew and I like to code!
 I develop web applications on the MERN stack and you can track my progress on this github!

 🌱 My current languages...
-let knowledge = ['HTML', 'CSS', 'JavsScript', 'Node.js', 'Express']
+let knowledge = ['HTML', 'CSS', 'JavsScript', 'Node.js', 'Express', 'MongoDB']

 📫 How to reach me: ...
 <matthew.mitchell.job@gmail.com>